graphql/graphql.github.io/site/learn/BestPractice-ThinkingInGraphs.md

 ### Business Logic Layer
 > Your business logic layer should act as the single source of truth for enforcing business domain rules

-Where should we define the actual business logic?
-Where should we perform validation and authorization checks?
+Where should you define the actual business logic?
+Where should you perform validation and authorization checks?
 The answer: inside a dedicated business logic layer.
 Your business logic layer should act as the single source of truth for enforcing business domain rules.

 ![Business Logic Layer Diagram](/img/diagrams/business_layer.png)